ZXdatascience/EAST/readme.md

 2. Transfer the checkpoint into frozen model and configure the input and output for its implementation on Android.
 2. Re-wrote some of the post-processing part including rotation, resizing and filtering from Python to Java
 3. Wrote a C++/Android interface for the NMS(Non-maximam suppression)

-The Android application is here:
+My Android application's repository is here:

 (https://github.com/ZXdatascience/TextDetectorAndroid)

 My project is not suitable to display with Ipython Notebook.
 So there is only one Final_Report.pdf file.